DonPedroo/ma-astro/src/data/home/home.md

   introField2: since 1996
   media: /images/uploads/header.mp4
   nav_title: ""
-sections:
-  - type: largeParagraph
+largeParagraph:
   content: |-
     we inspire current and future

     generations by continuing to lead and

     tell the stories that matter for the

     modern world.
   nav_title: How We Get Down
-  - type: quotes
 quotes:
+  nav_title: You Heard ?
+  quotes:
     - quote: mass appeal & sony music new product releases
       author: Adweek
     - quote: Don’t Just Talk about it. be about it
       author: Adweek
     - quote: a photographic shout-out to hip-hop
       author: Financial Times
     - quote: outkast honored with limited edition statue
       author: Vibe
     - quote: hip-hop celebrates golden anniversary at yankee stadium
       author: Vibe
     - quote: more embrace ‘sisterhood’ as young women in hip-hop
       author: Rolling Stone
   additionalParagraph:
     content: |-
       We relish the opportunity to

       collaborate with partners that want

       to join us in our mission to elevate

       diversity within mainstream media and

       entertainment.
-    nav_title: You Heard ?
-  - type: projects
 projects:
+  nav_title: Our Latest Work
+  projects:
     - hip hop 50 live
-    nav_title: Our Latest Work
 footer:
   media: /images/uploads/footer.mp4
   footerField1: since 1996 to forever